ChristopherCochet/salary_prediction_flask_heroku/README.md

 # 3. Test the Flask App and API locally

 ## Pre-requisite
-  * Git clone the following repo containing the python code and environement file
+  * Git clone the following repo containing the python code and environment file

   1 - Activate your python environment and shell
   ```